ptsteadman/notebook/stories/summer-of-kms.md

 "I mean, isn't beauty a pretty arbitrary thing?" he said.

-"I guess, but so what?"
+"Yeah, but so what?"

 For the first time, Chris recognized in Justine a certain flatness, a flatness that he was starting to see in a lot of his peers.
-It was a rapid onset of entropy, an unravelling of the fantasy world of youth.
-Chris was making
-$120,000 a year, and he still felt like a loser half the time.
+It was a rapid onset of entropy, the breakdown of a fantasy world.
+Chris was making $120,000 a year, and he still felt like a loser half the time.
 How did Elkie feel?
 Her app development 'company': brutal.

 "I don't know that I agree with you," said Chris.
 "I would rather people be happy.
 It's all in our heads anyways."

 "I mean," he said, "I'm a computer person, I want to fix things."

 Justine laughed.
 "Good fucking luck," she said.

 After Justine went back inside, Chris decided to walk home.
 He stopped at a nice bar, and drank two draft beers, thinking.
-He felt calmed by the bar's atmosphere.
+He felt calmed by the bar's atmosphere, and took his laptop out.

-As Chris waited to close out his tab, a woman who looked kind of like Kirsten Dunst said 'hi', and asked him how he was doing.
+As Chris waited to close out his tab, a woman who looked kind of like Kirsten Dunst rubbed her thighs for a moment and asked him what he was doing on his computer.